 |The Day of the Doctor||Exceptional multi-Doctor fun, the perfect balance between a love letter to the fandom and mythos and a rip-roaring plot that tears into the fabric of Doctor Who and re-fashions it as something fresh, yet familiar, and exciting.
 With Matt Smith and David Tennant as the Doctor, Jenna Coleman as Clara, Billie Piper as the Bad Wolf, John Hurt as the War Doctor, with Tom Baker as the Curator, and introducing Peter Capaldi as the Doctor.||10||W|

-Doctor Who will return at Christmas, in Matt Smith’s final adventure in the role, The Time of the Doctor.
-Series 8, starring Peter Capaldi as the Twelfth Doctor, will be broadcast in 2014.
+Doctor Who will return in the second half of 2014, in Series 8, starring Peter Capaldi as the Twelfth Doctor.

 Naturally, Doctor Who has spawned many spin-off series over the years, some with more success than others.
 Since the series’ revival, there have been two spin-offs: Torchwood, and The Sarah Jane Adventures.
 (There is also an Australian spin-off series entitled K9, but this features a K-9 so different to that in the Doctor Who universe that it is impossible to see it as interlinked with its parent show in any way.)